cloud-gov/cg-site/content/overview/pricing/rates.md

 ### Sandbox

-Free of charge and without any paperwork, anyone with a government email address can use a limited version of cloud.gov for a limited time.
+Free of charge and without any paperwork, anyone with a government email address can use a [limited version of cloud.gov]({{< relref "overview/pricing/free-limited-sandbox.md" >}}#sandbox-limitations) called a sandbox.
+Sandboxes are time-limited, and you can’t use a sandbox for production.
 Before the time on any sandbox expires, we will reach out to alert you and discuss whether moving forward on another package makes sense for your system.
-You can’t use sandboxes for production.

 **Annual fee:** FREE<br>
 **Resource usage quota:** Free, up to 1GB<br>